October is World Dyslexia Awareness Month

 Awareness about dyslexia is vital if we are to encourage, support, and advocate for people with dyslexia in schools and workplaces.
 Awareness and education are essential to dispel the many harmful myths and misconceptions surrounding dyslexia.

-Join us in marking dyslexia awareness month 2022 by discovering the truth about dyslexia, why dyslexia awareness is so important, and how you can help spread the word and support dyslexic people.
+Join us in marking dyslexia awareness month 2023 by discovering the truth about dyslexia, why dyslexia awareness is so important, and how you can help spread the word and support dyslexic people.
+The theme of this year is Uniquiely You.

 What is dyslexia?